henryiii/python-compiled-minicourse/README.md

 conda env create
 ```

 from this directory.
-This will create an environment `performance-minicourse`.
+This will create an environment `compiled-minicourse`.
 To use:

 ```bash
 conda activate compiled-minicourse